Omniscan 3D Overview

 High Resolution Image on True 3D Mesh

 SonarView calculates a true 3D mesh representing the bottom profile, and renders the high resolution Omniscan image on this mesh at its true location in 3D space.
+In addition, structures within the water column such as the dock pilings and weed beds are rendered separately in a point cloud format as shown in the accompanying video and images.